nextgis/docs_ngweb/source/admin_interface.rst

 Control panel allows to execute the following actions:

-* View user groups
+* View user groups and user list
-* Create user groups
+* Create user groups and users
-* View user list
+* Grant permissions to resource groups and web maps
-* Create user
+* Set Web GIS name
-* Grant permissions to resource groups and web maps.
+* Input a list of possible sources for cross-origin resource sharing (CORS)

 For more information about creation of user groups and users and granting permissions see topic :ref:`ngw_admin_tasks`.